-If you wish to change your course in 2020/21, you can do this [online](#) after you complete online enrolment up until the end of the second week of the semester.
+If you wish to change your course you can do this [online](#) after you complete online enrolment up until the end of the second week of the semester.
 To swap a course you go to the 'Student menu' in self-service and select 'Course Swap'.
 There is further guidance online as you follow the process.

-In 2020/21, learning, teaching and assessment will be delivered through a combination of online and face-to-face methods as part of the University's Responsive Blended Learning Approach.
-Online activities will be delivered through Vision, the University's VLE.
+Learning, teaching and assessment will be delivered through a combination of online and face-to-face methods as part of the University's Responsive Blended Learning Approach.
+Online activities will be delivered through Canvas, the University's VLE.
 Prompt course registration will ensure that you are able to participate in all online activities.